 Floating Floor Install: Tongue & Groove

 The nice thing about floating floors is that they can be installed over almost any type of regular flooring, saving time and energy from having to rip up the current floor.
-Before installing a floating floor a protective underlayment must be placed between the old floor and the new one.
-With this type of install the planks are adhered to each other instead of being glued down to a subfloor, making it a pretty simple job for a DIYer.
+Before installing a floating floor, a protective underlayment (Do I need underlayment for bamboo flooring?) must be placed between the old floor and the new one.
+With this type of installation, the planks are adhered to each other instead of being glued down to a subfloor, making it a pretty simple job for a DIYer.

 Floating Floor Install: Glueless-Click Lock